 sgdisk always moves the start sector to the multiple of sector alignment. see https://sourceforge.net/p/gptfdisk/code/ci/master/tree/gpt.cc#l1862

 # ceph-disk prepare --osd-uuid "$osd_uuid" \ --fs-type xfs --cluster ceph -- \ /dev/sdc3 /dev/sda WARNING:ceph-disk:OSD will not be hot-swappable if ...
 Information: Moved requested sector from 34 to 2048 in order to align on 2048-sector boundaries.
 The operation has completed successfully. meta-data=/dev/sdc3 isize=2048 agcount=4, agsize=61083136 blks = sectsz=512 attr=2, projid32bit=0 data = bsize=4096 blocks=244332544, imaxpct=25 = sunit=0 swidth=0 blks naming =version 2 bsize=4096 ascii-ci=0 log =internal log bsize=4096 blocks=119303, version=2 = sectsz=512 sunit=0 blks, lazy-count=1 realtime =none extsz=4096 blocks=0, rtextents=0

 in the above example, sgdisk moves the start sector to 2048 so it's the multiple of the sector alignment. could you post the output of

-#13 Updated by Hans Boot about 3 years ago
+#13 Updated by Hans Boot over 3 years ago